-[If some secondary endpoints or companion studies are not known yet, include:] There are also ongoing studies that may give more information later.
+[If some companion studies are not known yet, include:] There are also ongoing studies that may give more information later.

 • [No information regarding clinically relevant endpoints should be included in a Phase 1 study.
 It may be helpful to add this sentence.]
 This study was not designed to test whether the drug was useful or effective.